-29. To conclude I recommend the Commissioner recognise that:
+- 29. To conclude I recommend the Commissioner recognise that: - a.

-- a.
 Puketapu has maintained an unbroken connection to this whenua, rivers, and coastline.
 In my view interpretation of historic heritage, sites, and areas of significance to Māori and archaeological sites of a cultural origin, their significance and the significance of effects activities may have on them must be determined by mana whenua. - b.
 Puketapu will support good development and although we had periods of conflicts, we also have periods of generosity.
-Puketapu acknowledge the applicant and the most recent period of working together.
+Puketapu acknowledges the applicant and the most recent period of working together.
 It is critical that collegial working and the commitments made in our engagement are realised. - c.
-That generosity is best shown that we have been waiting since 1854 to develop this land for occupation purposes.
+That generosity is best shown that we have been waiting since 1854 to develop this land for occupational purposes.
 Although we now only possess the shadow of the land, we continue unrestricted our kaitiakitanga in this area.
-As expressed in He Whakamārama, the opportunity for Puketapu to once again reside in Puketapu is a core outcome of this development we restate is a foundational element of our relationship with the applicant. - d.
-The nature of our support has and always will be conditional. - 30.
-Therefore, I thank you for the opportunity to share the cultural narrative to compliment the other reports.
+As expressed in He Whakamārama, the opportunity for Puketapu to once again reside in Puketapu is a core outcome of this development; we restate it as a foundational element of our relationship with the applicant. - d.
+The nature of our support has and always will be conditional.